 2. Set Up a Digging Zone:

-This strategy is especially effective when your dog is a natural born digger and the other repellents don’t work.
+This strategy is especially effective when your dog is a natural-born digger and the other repellents don’t work.

 This method gives him a place in which it’s safe to dig, and he won’t be able to get away.
-This gives him an outlet for his behaviour, and you’ll be able to ensure his safety.
+This gives him an outlet for his behavior, and you’ll be able to ensure his safety.